iotexproject/dev-portal-content/blogposts/core-release-190.md

   Link,
 } from '@chakra-ui/react'

-The IoTeX core team is about to release the last major core upgrade of the year, before shifting to the IoTeX Core v2.0 expected in Q1 2023.
-Let's look at some of the key features that come with this core release.

 ## 1.9.0 Hard Fork

 v1.9.0 has a **hardfork**, which will be activated at **block height 21,542,761** (ETA is 1/11/2022 at 12am UTC) on IoTeX mainnet.